fomin2000/fomin2000/README.md

+<h1 align="center">Welcome!
+I'm Paul Fomin</h1>
+<h3 align="center">Full Stack Web Developer</h3>

 # ✨ About Me

-Hello, my name is Paul and I'm a Full Stack Software Engineer.
+Hello, my name is Paul and I'm a Full Stack Web Developer.
 I have great passion for creating amazing tech features and am really good at solving problems.
 I have past experience as an Automation Engineer and now working/expanding in the developing community.

 # 🌐 Social Media